vesuxyz/docs/docs/user-guides/lite-mode.md

 2. Set the amount and click **Start earning**
 3. Confirm in your wallet

-Your assets start earning immediately.

 ![Supply in Lite](./images/lite-mode-supply.png)

+Your deposit starts earning immediately.

 ## Borrow in Lite mode